nerdynewt/reportinator-2.0/README.md

 ./main.sh
 ```

 This will run the configuration script.
+When prompted, enter the path to the root folder you just created.

 ## Usage

-- Set up a root folder: This is the folder where you'll be keeping all your LaTeX projects. ex. `$ mkdir ~/Documents/Lab\ Reports`

-- Make a folder inside the root folder (ex `$ mkdir ~/Documents/Lab\ Reports/Fabry-Perot`), and place one or more of the following files inside:
+- Make a folder inside the root folder (ex `$ mkdir ~/Documents/Reports/Fabry-Perot`), and place one or more of the following files inside:

   - A template file: this is your `.tex` file with ~placeholders~ in place of tables, graphs etc. See below for a list of supported placeholders. ex: